-Courses may also be selected from within the following subjects, with the approval of the Head of School of Health Sciences: Applied Psychology, Biological Sciences, Biochemistry, Chemical and Process Engineering, Child and Family Psychology, Civil Engineering, Communication Disorders, Education, Electrical and Electronic Engineering, Environmental Science, Geography, History, Human Services, Law, Māori, Mathematics and Statistics, Natural Resources Engineering, Pacific Studies, Philosophy, Political Science and International Relations, Psychology, Public Health, Social Work, Sociology.
+Courses may also be selected from within the following subjects, with the approval of the Tumuaki Kura, Te Kura Mātai Hauora | Head of School of Health Sciences: Applied Psychology, Biological Sciences, Biochemistry, Chemical and Process Engineering, Child and Family Psychology, Civil Engineering, Communication Disorders, Education, Electrical and Electronic Engineering, Environmental Science, Geography, History, Human Services, Law, Māori, Mathematics and Statistics, Natural Resources Engineering, Pacific Studies, Philosophy, Political Science and International Relations, Psychology, Public Health, Social Work, Sociology.

-- A list of appropriate courses in each subject is available from the School of Heath Sciences.
-Courses from subjects other than those listed above may also be approved by the Joint Board of Studies: Health. - Courses available through the University of Otago's Christchurch School of Medicine and Health Sciences or through other tertiary education institutions, may be approved for credit toward the degree, and may be required for specific endorsed options (see endorsement requirements). - Special Topics in Health Sciences have been included to allow development of new courses by academic/ adjunct staff in areas of special interest and expertise.
+- A list of appropriate courses in each subject is available from Te Kura Mātai Hauora | School of Heath Sciences.
+Courses from subjects other than those listed above may also be approved by the Joint Board of Studies: Health. - Courses available through Te Whare Wānanga o Otāgo | University of Otago's Christchurch School of Medicine and Health Sciences or through other tertiary education institutions, may be approved for credit toward the degree, and may be required for specific endorsed options (see endorsement requirements). - Special Topics in Health Sciences have been included to allow development of new courses by academic/ adjunct staff in areas of special interest and expertise.